Alcatel close to deal with French telco: source

 Alcatel-Lucent signed a deal worth roughly $135 million in research spending with mobile chip maker Qualcomm in July to develop miniature base stations, known as small cells.
 Orange, formerly France Telecom, has also already developed a partnership in that area with Alcatel.

-Telecom operators are increasingly layering these tiny base stations on to their networks to boost wireless coverage over a range of 10 to 200 metres.
+Telecom operators are increasingly layering these tiny base stations on to their networks to boost wireless coverage over a range of 10 to 200 meters.